 The route can be finished via 4 different combinations above the first anchor:

 1: Continue straight up the flared corner and over the roof (.12a).
 Protection is C2 quality in the corner (small nuts; RP's useful) but the climbing is solid (.10+ chimney/flare).
 The roof is excellent (.11c).
-This is the "original, complete" first pitch, although it was first free-climbed to the first anchor by Peter Croft.
+This is the "complete" first pitch, although it was first free-climbed as the short version by Peter Croft.

-2: At the first anchor, step right to the Ringing Flake and continue up Sagittarius, ending either at the anchor beneath the roof or, for full value, continue over the roof (.11b).
-This variation is also .12a.
+2: At the first anchor, step right to the Ringing Flake and continue up Sagittarius, ending either at the anchor beneath the roof or, for full value, continue over the Sagittarius roof.

 3: Proceed as for #2, but instead of continuing over the Sagittarius roof, step left and finish as for #1 above the flare.
-This excludes the flare if you don't like 5.10 chimney climbing.
+This excludes the flare if you don't like 5.10 flared chimneys.

 4: Proceed as for #1, but step right after the flare and continue over the Sagittarius roof.